Classification of translation invariant topological Pauli stabilizer codes for prime dimensional qudits on two-dimensional lattices: Introduction and Result

+Before we present our rigorous statement, let us review previous reasoning that has alluded our result.
 Believing in the effective description by unitary modular tensor categories (UMTC)~\cite{BakalovKirillov2001,Kitaev_2005}, we can tabulate possible topological phases of matter realized by two-dimensional topological Pauli stabilizer codes.
-Indeed, if we consider generalized Pauli operators over a system of qudits of dimension $p$ (to be defined below), the topological spins for a Pauli stabilizer code model must be valued in $p$-th roots of unity and the UMTC is determined by a quadratic form $\theta$ over $\ZZ/p\ZZ$; see \cite[\S 5]{Galindo2016} and references therein.
-When $p$ is a prime (so that the topological spins are valued in a finite field) nondegenerate quadratic forms are particularly simple~\cite{Lam,Kniga}.
-If we ignore direct summands of hyperbolic planes, which correspond to the toric code phase~\cite{Kitaev_2003}, then the only nontrivial possibilities are \begin{enumerate} \item ($p=2$) a two-dimensional form $\theta_{3F}(v) = v_1^2 + v_1 v_2 + v_2^2$ which corresponds to the three fermion theory, \item ($p \equiv 3 \mod 4$ so the Witt group is $\ZZ/4\ZZ$) a one-dimensional form $\theta_1(v) = v^2$, its time-reversal conjugate $-\theta_1$ or a direct sum $\theta_1 \oplus \theta_1 \cong (-\theta_1) \oplus (-\theta_1)$ and \item ($p \equiv 1 \mod 4$ so the Witt group is $\ZZ/2\ZZ \oplus \ZZ/2\ZZ$) a one-dimensioanal form $\theta_1(v) = v^2$, another one-dimensional form $\theta_{\alpha}(v) = \alpha v^2$ where $\alpha$ is any nonsquare element of $\FF_p$ or their direct sum $\theta_1 \oplus \theta_\alpha$. \end{enumerate} This motivates us to ask whether these candidates are exhaustive and whether every candidate can be realized in a lattice model.
-For Pauli stabilizer code models the problem becomes a question on locally generated abelian multiplicative groups of Pauli operators.
+Indeed, if we consider generalized Pauli operators (or discrete Weyl operators) over a system of qudits of dimension $p$, which we will define below, the topological spins for a Pauli stabilizer code model must be valued in $p$-th roots of unity and the UMTC is determined by a quadratic form $\theta$ over $\ZZ/p\ZZ$; see e.g.~\cite[\S 5]{Galindo2016} and references therein.
+When $p$ is a prime (so that the topological spins are valued in a finite field $\FF_p$) nondegenerate quadratic forms are particularly simple~\cite{Lam,Kniga}.
+If we ignore direct summands of hyperbolic forms, which correspond to the toric code phase~\cite{Kitaev_2003}, then the only nontrivial possibilities are listed as follows.
+Let $v$ denote a general vector in the domain $V$ (an $\FF_p$-vector space) of a quadratic form $\theta: V \to \FF_p$.
+Recall that an $n$-dimensional quadratic form over $\FF_p$ is a homogeneous polynomial in $n$ variables of total degree~2 with coefficients in $\FF_p$.